“Truly I tell you, just as you did it to one of the least of these who are members of my family,

 Each week, members and guests at Luther Memorial worship services may drop spare change into a special box on leaving the sanctuary.
 These funds are given to local charity organizations to support their work.

-We are still conducting our Change for Change collections during the COVID19 closure.
 You may mail your contribution, marked “Change for Change” to Luther Memorial, 600 Prices Fork Road, Blacksburg, VA 24060.

 Montgomery County Emergency Assistance Program (MCEAP) is a 100% volunteer-run organization providing food, clothing, household items and financial assistance to Montgomery County low-income, unemployed, elderly or handicapped individuals and families.
 MCEAP strongly believes in providing a hand up instead of a handout.
 MCEAP continues to assist residents during the COVID19 pandemic.
 Please contact MCEAP for information on how to donate or volunteer.